polyflix/frontend/.gitlab/issue_templates/Feature_proposal.md

 - [ ] the scope(s) concerned
 - [ ] the severity of the bug
 - [ ] the type feature or enhancement
+- [ ] the state of the feature or enhancement